dejanvasic85/products-api/Xero.Products.Api/README.md

-﻿# Xero Products API
+﻿# Recommendations

-## Improvements (todo):
+After running out of time, I believe the following still needs to be addressed to make a production ready app:

+- Performance - GetProducts should be including (pagination and filtering)
+- Caching
-- Add request logging (potentially including the request id tracing)
+- Logging (http request logging as well as latency)
-- Unit of Work pattern (transaction commits)
+- Logging (errors through middleware)
+- Monitoring / Metrics
+- Dockerize (packaging)
-- Model Validation
+- Integration Tests

+- Changing the POST (generate ID)
-- Bad Request contextual error messages
+- Request Models?
-- Repository could move to separate project to improve code sharing
-- Integration tests
+- Validation